 - The Department of Campus Safety and Security offers safety escort services.
-Escorts are free, safe means of travel for students and employees at the main-West Palm Beach campus 24 hours a day.
+Escorts are a free, safe means of travel for students and employees at the main-West Palm Beach campus 24 hours a day.
 To request a safety escort, call the Campus Safety and Security dispatcher at (561) 803-2500, or use one of the blue-light telephones on campus.
-Escorts are limited to the geographic boundaries of the West Palm Beach campus. - Communicate with fellow friends about your plans to travel downtown.
-Many times, friends are headed to the same direction.
-Coordinate and walk together or carpool.
-Don't take the risk and walk alone, walk with friends. - Downtown West Palm Beach offers a free trolley to the Clematis and City Place Districts as well to the Tri-Rail/Amtrak station.
+In addition, you can now elect a courtesy escort through the RAVE GUARDIAN app simply by clicking "PBA Security Chat".
+Escorts are limited to the geographic boundaries of the West Palm Beach campus. - If planning to travel downtown to Clematis or Rosemary Square (City place) communicate your plans to others who may be headed in the same direction.
+At night, always walk with friends. - Downtown West Palm Beach offers a free trolley to Clematis and Rosemary Square as well to the Tri-Rail/Amtrak station.
 The trolley stop is across the street from One City Plaza, directly north of the DeSantis Family Chapel.